Chapter 3: Death and his Friends

 By far, the worst part of his job were the dead witches.
 So many dead witches.
 It was fifteen today, but there have been more days than Aayan cared to count where he stood in this exact position.
 In their blood splattered faces he saw his mother and his sister.
 He saw all the women he’d sent to their deaths in a doomed mission for the king.
 Aayan hadn’t been able to save them and their deaths would haunt him for the rest of his miserable life.

 He would be forever subjected to—haunted by—the still faces of murdered witches.
 It didn’t matter that it wasn’t his hands that ended their lives, their blood stained his skin regardless.
-It didn’t matter that Aayan and his soldiers showed up and slaughtered the rebels, the witches were still dead.
-Vengeance meant nothing when he couldn’t bring these women back.
+It didn’t matter that Aayan and his soldiers showed up and slaughtered the rebels, more groups formed daily.

 “Clean this up,” he commanded his men.
 “Bury the witches, burn the others.”